sewunet/Udacity-Project-1/README.md

 ## Credits

-This starter project is provided by the Udacity
+This starter project is provided by Udacity.